MalyshevDenSer/insales_TA/README.md

 - Redis - [Download & Install Redis](https://redis.io/docs/getting-started/installation/).
 - PostgreSQL - [Download & Install PostgreSQL](https://www.postgresql.org/download/).

-You can also use package management systems like [Homebrew](https://brew.sh/), API etc.
+You can also use package management systems like APT,[Homebrew](https://brew.sh/)  etc.

 For this project I used Python 3.7, Redis 7.0 and PostgreSQL 14.